What Is Bluetooth?

 The range of Bluetooth varies depending on which way things are pointing and what’s in the way of the signals.
 But in general, it’s about 30 feet.
 As you use AltimeterThree during flying, you’ll lose connection as AltimeterThree flies away.
 That’s normal.
-It should reconnect when it gets closer.

 What Is Pairing?

 Before you can use your AltimeterThree with any phone or tablet, you’ll have to “pair” it.
 Pairing gives permission for the altimeter to communicate with your mobile device.
 Unless you “unpair” your altimeter, you only have to do this once.

 Important: Your altimeter and your mobile device must BOTH give permission for pairing.
 In this process, you’re going to press a button on your altimeter AND your phone/tablet within 20 seconds of each other, and it’s important to do it in that order.

 If you have already tried to pair your altimeter with a phone or tablet and it has not worked, you should first remove the first pairing attempt before trying again.

 (If this is the first time pairing the altimeter with this phone or tablet, skip ahead to Steps to Pair.

 - Hold down the button on the altimeter until it says “Resetting”

 - If your mobile device shows the altimeter as “paired”, click the “more info” link and unpair/forget it

 - Turn off Bluetooth on your phone/tablet, and start the Steps to Pair from the beginning.